Why Johnny can't save money -- and what schools should do about it

 • Compound interest (Action: saving early and managing debt)

-• Opportunity cost (Action: effective decisions and recognition of foregone options)
+• Opportunity cost (Action: effective decisions and recognition of forgone options)

 • Value of education (Action: wise choices about higher education)